betoalien/Laravel-7--Easy-Search-Example/README.md

  4) php artisan migrate
  5) php artisan db:seed
  6) php artisan serve
+ 7) Check web.php on routes and principal.blade.php to make changes on search

 You can see the Information of Customers on your database for the search.